ije/mono-jsx-dom/README.md

 ## Error Handling

-You can add the `catch` prop when using a function component.
+You can add the `catch` prop to a function component.
 This allows you to catch errors in components and display a fallback UI:

 ```tsx
 async function Hello() {